US payment of $1.7 billion to Iran made entirely in cash

 "All of this was done in secret, hidden from the American people and from Congress," Royce said of the cash payments to Iran.

-Both the House and Senate are planning to hold hearings on the payments.
+Both the House and Senate plan to hold hearings on the payments.

 Comments